dbt-labs/docs.getdbt.com/website/docs/reference/dbt_project.yml.md

 ## Naming convention

-It's important to follow the correct naming conventions for the YAML configs in your `dbt_project.yml` file to make sure dbt can understand them properly.
+It's important to follow the correct YAML naming conventions for the configs in your `dbt_project.yml` file to ensure dbt can process them properly.
 This is especially true for resource types with more than one word.

 - Use dashes (`-`) when configuring resource types with multiple words in your `dbt_project.yml` file.
 Here's an example for [saved queries](/docs/build/saved-queries#configure-saved-query):